CodeWithHarshaan/Hospitality-Analytics-Dashboard/README.md

 - Power BI Desktop
 - DAX (Data Analysis Expressions)
 - Power Query Editor
-- Data Modeling with relationships and calculated columns
+- Data Modelling with relationships and calculated columns

 ## How to Use

 1. Open the `.pbix` file using Power BI Desktop.
-2. Use the filters at the top of the dashboard to select the city, room class, or category you want to analyze.
+2. Use the filters at the top of the dashboard to select the city, room class, or category you want to analyse.
-3. Review the summary metrics and trend visualizations.
+3. Review the summary metrics and trend visualisations.
 4. Explore the booking platform breakdown and compare individual property performance.
 5. Use the insights for decision-making, operational improvements, or stakeholder reporting.